McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

-# Anatomy of Singularity's recipy
+# Anatomy of Singularity's recipe

 ## What is Singularity?
 > [Singularity](https://sylabs.io/) is a program which packages (aka *containerization*) almost any software in a file and therefore makes it **portable** and **reproducible**.